QSNgoFSDev/reading-notes/Code201_Foundation_Software_Development/class02.md

   The selector is the combination of the class and ID attributes, i.e., .highlight and #paragraph.The CSS declarations are the properties and values that define the styling.
 However, the code block you provided does not contain any CSS declarations.The properties in CSS declarations define the specific aspects of the styling, such as color, font-size, background-color, etc. In this code block, there are no properties present.
   Please note that for a complete understanding and application of CSS, you would need to provide the relevant CSS declarations and properties in addition to the HTML code.

-  When using the `<abbr> `element, what attribute must be added to provide the full expansion of the term?

   CSS (Cascading Style Sheets) is structured using selectors, declarations, and properties.
 Let's address your questions:

   Ways to apply CSS to HTML: